-Converse College’s MAT in Early Childhood Education program is designed for for individuals with a bachelor’s degree in a field other than education who wish to pursue a teaching career working with children in pre-kindergarten through third grade.
+Converse College’s MAT in Early Childhood Education program is designed for individuals with a bachelor’s degree in a field other than education who wish to pursue a teaching career working with children in pre-kindergarten through third grade.

 - MAT in Early Childhood Education